Toenail Fungus: causes, symptoms and treatment

 • Poorly ventilated socks and shoes

-• Going barefoot in public pools, gyms, and shower rooms
+• Going barefoot in swimming pools, gyms, and locker rooms

 • Athlete’s foot